rstals/Unity-SCORM-Integration-Kit/README.md

 For all new integration, please use the unity package marked with a postfix of "WebGL".

 The integration and guides remain the same with the update to WebGL.

+A new, quick and dirty tutorial can be found at: https://youtu.be/YZdLBiho4Hw